gabro/vscode-scalafmt/README.md

 ### Nothing happens when I use the format shortcut
 Open the Command Palette (`CMD + P`) and check if you have the `Format Document` option available.
 If you don't... have you tried turning it off and on again?
 Seriously, something is off, try restarting VS Code and/or re-installing the extension.

+### I get a `java.lang.Error`
+This is again a failure in the parsing of the configuration file.
+If this happens, check if your config file contains unwrapped string literals (i.e. strings without the quotes) that have a `/` in it (e.g. `some/path`).
+This is a known bug [that is already being addressed](https://github.com/unicredit/shocon/pull/21).
+An easy workaround is to wrap those strings in quotes (e.g. `"some/path"`).